Alvass/Pre-RFQ-pricing-Template/README.md

 During my time as a sales consultant working for an Aerospace supply chain service provider, I was responsible to find the best source of supply and price the item competitively to win business from customer who also work with other distributors.

 ## Task
-My main yeary objectives were sales and margin and in order to ensure those KPIs were taking into consideration when pricing a business, I created a simple automated table where I would only need to fill the greay cells leaving all the calculations to Excel.
+My main yearly objectives were sales and margin and in order to ensure those KPIs were taking into consideration when pricing a business, I created a simple automated table where I would only need to fill the grey cells leaving all the calculations to Excel.

 ## Action
 I started to mirror the quote system used in the company, add calculation formulas, the ability to enter a currency other than GBP which will calculate the £ equivalent and the Margin based the pricing strategy I would use.